snap-one/docs-driverworks-fundamentals/source/includes/27_proxy_specific_info/_41-CAMERADYNAMICSTREAMS.md

 #### Driver Support for Dynamic Streams

-_See the [Related APIs][1] section below for detailed information regarding the functions discussed in this section._

 New camera drivers should implement the dynamic streams API to provide a list of streams that the Navigators can pick from.
 In order to support dynamic streams the driver should:

 1. Set the requires\_dynamic\_stream\_urls dynamic capability to “true”.